 Welcome to my blog on Leaf Whispering in the Tropics,

-Having had the privilege visit some fabulous places and see some wonderful plants I decided to set up this blog as a testimony to the great wealth of plant biodiversity in Far North Queensland, with an emphasis on the Wet Tropics Bioregion and the Wet Tropics World Heritage Area (roughly the area between Cooktown down to Townsville).
+Having had the privilege visit some fabulous places and to get to know some wonderful plants I decided to set up this blog as a testimony to the great wealth of plant biodiversity in Far North Queensland, with an emphasis on the Wet Tropics Bioregion and the Wet Tropics World Heritage Area (roughly the area between Cooktown down to Townsville).

 This blog also documents a personal and ongoing journey to make an acquaintance with the plant life of Far North Queensland as part of the process of learning the flora for my Ph.D studies and for my work.
 My approach in this blog however, is not a purely academic one, and can be summed up as such: each plant is a being worth knowing!
 And knowing plants is an activity of pure joy.